 - 1. To the extent that resources are available, Department staff will conduct field surveys to estimate the abundance and distribution of aquatic plant species in public waters. - 2.
 Whenever deemed appropriate by the Department, a survey will be conducted of surface water users and other interested parties throughout the State.
-This survey will be in the form of a questionnaire (Appendix C) mailed to municipal, industrial, and agricultural water users; electric power generating companies; representatives of fishing, wildlife, and boating interests; members of the academic community; and the S.C.
-Aquatic Plant Management Society.
+This survey will be in the form of a questionnaire (Appendix C) mailed to municipal, industrial, and agricultural water users; electric power generating companies; representatives of fishing, wildlife, and boating interests; members of the academic community; and the SC Aquatic Plant Management Society.
 Results of this survey will identify areas where water users feel that aquatic plant problems occur.

-- 3. Several agency members of the Aquatic Plant Management Council and other local, State, and Federal agencies obtain aquatic plant information in the course of other operations.
+- Several agency members of the Aquatic Plant Management Council and other local, State, and Federal agencies obtain aquatic plant information during other operations.
 This information will be compiled and evaluated annually to aid in the documentation of water use problems. - 4.
 Following completion of a draft Annual Management Plan, the plan will be made available for public review.
-Based on the information obtained during this review, the Department, with approval by the Council, may make revisions to the draft Annual Management Plan.
+Based on the information obtained during this review, the Department, with approval by the Council, may revise the draft Annual Management Plan.